scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 engineering workflows, such as periodogram analysis, that transform raw time series data to extract signal from the noise.
-By recording the inputs, parameters, and outputs of previous experiments, ``cesium`` allows researchers to iterate and answer new questions that arise out of previous lines of inquiry.
-Saved ``cesium`` workflows can be can be applied to new data as it arrives and shared with collaborators or published so that others may apply the exact same beginning-to-end technique for their own data.
+By recording the inputs, parameters, and outputs of previous experiments, ``cesium`` allows researchers to answer new questions that arise out of previous lines of inquiry.
+Saved ``cesium`` workflows can be can be applied to new data as it arrives and shared with collaborators or published so that others may apply the same beginning-to-end analysis for their own data.

 For advanced users or users who wish to delve into the source code corresponding to a workflow producing through the ``cesium`` web front end, we have provided